-The Company follows 'simplified approach' for recognition of impairment loss allowance on Trade receivables.
+The Company follows 'simplified for recognition approach' impairment loss allowance on Trade receivables

 For recognition of impairment loss on other financial assets and risk exposure, the Company determines that whether there has been a significant increase in the credit risk since initial recognition.
-If credit risk has not increased significantly, 12-month ECL is used to provide for impairment loss.
-However, if credit risk has increased significantly, lifetime ECL is used.
+If credit risk has not increased significantly, 12-month ECL is used to provide for impairment loss. .
+However, if credit risk has increased significantly. lifetime FCL is used